Landslide and Disaster Preparedness in Japan

 Japan’s Disaster Preparedness and Response

-Marc Forni, The World Bank’s Lead Disaster Risk Management Specialist, says, “Without question, Japan is the best in this area of expertise.
+Marc Forni, the World Bank’s Lead Disaster Risk Management Specialist, says, “Without question, Japan is the best in this area of expertise.
 Learning from Japan’s effective and contextualized Disaster Management System is important for all countries to see how theory is put into practice” (Sharing Japanese Expertise, 2017).

 What causes mudslides, and can it be prevented?